Xyclade/MachineLearning/Readme.md

 ```

-Now we can expand the TDM generation code with removing the stopwords from the intermediate results:
+Now we can expand the TDM generation code with removing the stop words from the intermediate results:

 ```scala